Frequently asked questions about Cloud Data Sense

 This FAQ can help if you’re just looking for a quick answer to a question.

-What is Cloud Compliance?
+What is Cloud Data Sense?

-Why should I use Cloud Compliance?
+Why should I use Cloud Data Sense?

 Comply with data compliance and privacy regulations.

 Easily locate and report on specific data in response to data subjects, as required by GDPR, CCPA, HIPAA, and other data privacy regulations.

 What are the common use cases for Cloud Data Sense?